firstdarkdev/modfusioner/readme.md

         addRelocate "me.hypherionmc.mcdiscordformatter", "forge.me.hypherionmc.mcdiscordformatter"
     }

+    // NeoForge Project
+    neoforge {
+        projectName = "NeoForge" // The name of the project that contains the neoforge code inputTaskName = "remapJar" // The name of the build task for the neoforge project
+        // OR
+        // inputFile = "NeoForge/build/libs/MyMod-NeoForge-1.0.jar" // Use a custom jar input

+        // Packages that need to be relocated to the specific platform addRelocate "me.hypherionmc.mcdiscordformatter", "neoforge.me.hypherionmc.mcdiscordformatter"
+    }

     // Fabric Project
     fabric {
-        projectName = "Fabric" // The name of the project that contains the fabric code inputTaskName = "remapJar" // The name of the build task for the forge project
+        projectName = "Fabric" // The name of the project that contains the fabric code inputTaskName = "remapJar" // The name of the build task for the fabric project
         // OR
         // inputFile = "Fabric/build/libs/MyMod-Fabric-1.0.jar" // Use a custom jar input